soumendrak/hashnode/clfw2jbfz0568jtnvghl9gqbe.md

 ### CPython's cyclic garbage collector 🔄

 * CPython's cyclic garbage collector 🔄 is an additional memory management mechanism that complements the reference counting technique in Python 🐍.
 It is specifically designed to handle reference cycles, which occur when a group of objects references each other in a circular manner 🔄, preventing their reference counts from ever reaching zero.
-In such cases, although these objects may no longer be needed, reference counting alone cannot identify them as garbage.
+Although these objects may no longer be needed, reference counting alone cannot identify them as garbage.

-* To tackle this issue, CPython uses a cyclic garbage collector based on the generational garbage collection algorithm.
+* CPython uses a cyclic garbage collector based on the generational garbage collection algorithm to tackle this issue.
 This collector identifies and breaks reference cycles, allowing the memory occupied by these objects to be reclaimed 🧹.
 Let's explore how the cyclic garbage collector works with a simple example:

     ```python
     # Create two objects, `a` and `b`